gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

 heads.

-### Do you focus on code health?
+### 17. Do you focus on code health?

-Developer happiness is major criteria for high quality code.
-If your developers working on a shitty codebase, they quickly adapt to the poor quality or leave.
+A healthy codebase is a major criteria for developer happiness.
+If your developers working on a shitty codebase, they adapt to the poor quality or leave.
 The existing codebase act as a **role model**.
-It is important to continuously focus on code health which bolster developer happiness and therefore aims for better code quality.
+For the purpose of high quality code, it is important to continuously focus on code health.
 The best coders are repelled by bad code and attracted by healthy code.
 But what is a healthy codebase?

 A codebase is healthy when: